Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-Tina Wang about 1 month ago
+Tina Wang 3 months ago

 This does nothing to solve the homelessness problem in Fresno or the plight of the unhoused.
 As we all know, it will just be a rotating door at the jail than actually doing anything substantive.
 Rather than hiring more law enforcement officers to arrest the unhoused, we need to get more social workers and services out in the streets.
 We need more in-patient substance abuse and mental illness treatment options instead of more jails.